vega-studio/deltav/docs/how-to-use-DeltaV.md

 #### Providers

-Customers can create a list of InstanceProviders or an empty list.
+developers can create a list of InstanceProviders or an empty list.
 These providers can be empty or with instances.
 Different providers can hold same or different types of instances.

 #### Cameras

-Customers can create a list of cameras to be applied to controllers and views.
+developers can create a list of cameras to be applied to controllers and views.

 #### EventManagers